 This is usually the number one factor in selling a used dirt bike.
 Most people that come to look at a bike are going to know right away if it has been maintained at all.
 First of all, is the bike clean?
 Does it start up right away and not make any unusual sounds?
 Have the oil and filter(s) been changed regularly?
 What kind of shape are the chain and sprockets in?
 Has the engine been taken rebuilt?
 If so, who did the work?
 How many hours does it have?
 These are all common questions that you should ask yourself before you try and sell your dirt bike.

 Has your bike been on the market for a while and still not sold?
 Perhaps you are asking too much.
 If you aren’t getting any calls or emails from your ad, consider lowering the price 100-200 bucks.
 Also, how descriptive is your ad?
 Does it have any pictures of the bike?
 If it doesn’t already, try adding some info about the bike that people calling would ask.
 Another important factor in selling a dirt bike is the time of year.
 Are you trying to sell it in the winter/off-season?
 If so, it’s going to be harder to sell it, and you won’t get nearly as much for it.
 The best time to sell a bike is in the spring when riding season is right around the corner, or is just starting.
 When kids, and even adults, see others riding, they see how fun it looks and instantly want a bike for themselves.

-If you need more help on selling a bike, check out my other article for tips on How To Sell A Dirt Bike.
+If you need more help on selling a bike, check out my other post on How To Sell A Dirt Bike.